December 22, 2013

 Here’s the recipe.
 And I promise you, whether or not you care one iota about the gluten, these cookies are phenomenal.
 My neighbors who were visiting last night can attest!

-Hershey Kiss Cookies
+Gluten-Free Hershey Kiss Cookie Recipe

 • 2 cups creamy peanut butter (do not use “natural” peanut butter)